canonical/subiquity/doc/reference/autoinstall-reference.rst

 (or similar for ports) where ``CC`` is the country code returned by the lookup.
 If this section is not interactive, the request is timed out after 10 seconds.

-If the legacy behavior (i.e., without mirror-selection) is in use, the geoip request is made if the mirror to be used is the default, and its URI ends up getting replaced by the proper country mirror URI.
+If the legacy behaviour (i.e., without mirror-selection) is in use, the geoip request is made if the mirror to be used is the default, and its URI ends up getting replaced by the proper country mirror URI.